EffectsSDK/web-integration-sample/README.md

 ## Obtaining Effects SDK Customer ID
 Effects SDK Customer ID is required to get SDK working.

-To receive a new trial Customer ID please fill in the contact form on [effectssdk.com](https://effectssdk.com/contacts) website.
+To receive a new trial Customer ID please fill in the contact form on [effectssdk.com](https://effectssdk.com/request-trial) website.

-## Techical Details
+## Technical Details

 - CUSTOMER_ID should be provided to the SDK constructor.
 - SDK has 3 speed/quality presets (different segmentationn models).